Skip to main content

 It usually takes about 3 weeks for symptoms to appear, but it can happen as soon as 3 days or up to 70 days after infection.

-If I have eaten a recalled food what should I do now?
+If I have eaten a food that was recalled due to being contaminated with Listeria monocytogenes, what should I do now?

 If you have eaten any recalled foods and are feeling well, you do not need to do anything.
 However, if within 70 days from the day of eating them, you become unwell, seek medical advice.